Frequently Asked Questions

 extended frame rates.
 Look out for models with a quoted “G2G” response time

-panels can also be very fast where overdrive is applied well, so again look for
+IPS-type panels can also be very fast where overdrive is applied well, so again

 Which Video Interface Connection Should I Use?

-video connection end to end to connect your device to your monitor.
-For a
+connection end to end to connect your device to your monitor.
+For a PC, this

-PC, this would generally be DVI which offers a pure digital end to end
+would commonly be DisplayPort, HDMI or DVI which offer a pure digital end to end

 connection between the graphics card and the monitor.
-D-sub/VGA on the other
+DisplayPort is needed to

 HDMI and DisplayPort are also common digital connections now being offer, but

 unlike DVI are also capable of carrying audio as well as video.
-The PQ should
+The picture

 Q. Should I Worry